andersfischernielsen/PCPP-Exam-2018/Answers.md

 The operations cannot be guaranteed to happen in constant time since any given update/set of a value might have to be retried a number of times.

-I cannot guarantee that the implementation does not livelock, since i.e. a `transfer` operation could go "back and forth" between values indefinitely.
+I cannot guarantee that the implementation does not livelock, since i.e. a `transfer` operation between threads could go "back and forth" between values indefinitely.

 ### Question 1.7.1